jcsalterego/the_heist/README.md

 Suppresses ri/rdoc by default.

-It is likely that gem dependencies will lop on more gem versions than the explicitly designated ones.
+It is likely that gem dependencies will pile on more gem versions than the explicitly designated ones.